flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Building bridges.
             - Pidgin languages.
             - #Flancian translating between mental models.
+        - [[Chris Aldrich]] There's the idea of [[context collapse]]... how do we create a context ratchet which can find what we're missing and fill it in to allow us to move along?
+Teachers are good at doing this, but automating it is anything but easy.
+            - allowing people to participate both [[meaninfully]] and in a [[kind]] fashion
+            - finding middle ground
 - Threads from last time we would like to pick up:
     - [[high leverage opportunities]] we can spot
     - [[generative commons]]